Food service: Types of service

+Counter Service

 Counter service is food ordered by the customer at the counter and either picked up at the counter by the customer or delivered to the table by restaurant staff.
 It is common in fast food restaurants in the United States, and in pubs and bars in the United Kingdom (see: Table meal).

+Table service

-Table service is food ordered by the customer at the table and served to the customer's table by waiters and waitresses, also known as "servers".
+Table service is food ordered by the customer at the table and served to the customer's table by waiting staff, also known as "servers".
 Table service is common in most restaurants.
 With table service, the customer generally pays at the end of a meal.
 Various methods of table service can be provided, such as silver service.

+Subsectors of the food service industry

+Food service is often broken down into two categories: commercial and non-commercial.

+Commercial

+Commercial food service is a broad umbrella term that encapsulates all businesses that prepare and serve food and/or drinks to customers for profit.

+This includes restaurants, fast food chains, cafes, food trucks, catering companies, bakeries, bars or pubs, food kiosks, and ghost kitchens among others.

+Ghost kitchens

+During the COVID-19 pandemic, which saw 52% growth of online food delivery sales, Ghost kitchens, or virtual restaurants, began to emerge in popularity.

+Ghost kitchens are food service establishments that only offer food delivery options, and do not provide typical storefronts or dining areas.

+Research estimated that ghost kitchens could be a $1 trillion industry by 2030.

+Non-commercial

+Non-commercial food service refers to food service operations that focus on serving a specific community and typically provide food options that are already paid for in some way or do not require a form of payment.

+Places in which non-commercial food services can be found include schools, hospitals, community centers, and charitable organizations like soup kitchens, among others.

 Food safety

-The provision of safe food for food service specifies the requirements for the design, implementation, and maintenance of prerequisite programmes (PRPs) to assist in controlling hazards to food safety in catering.
-A technical specification is provided as an international standard, ISO/TS 22002-2:2013 Prerequisite programmes on food safety — Part 2: Catering.
+The provision of safe food for food service specifies the requirements for the design, implementation, and maintenance of prerequisite programs (PRPs) to assist in controlling hazards to food safety in catering.
+A technical specification is provided as an international standard, ISO/TS 22002-2:2013 Prerequisite programs on food safety — Part 2: Catering.
 This technical specification is part of the ISO 22000 family of standards.
 The scope includes catering, air catering, railway catering, banquets, among others, in central and satellite units, school and industry dining rooms, hospitals and healthcare facilities, hotels, restaurants, coffee shops, food services, and food stores.

+The WHO states that each year, 1 in 10 people become sick from consuming unsafe food.
+They promote safe food handling for consumers and food handlers with their "five keys to safer food."
+These are: keep clean, separate raw and cooked, cook thoroughly, keep food at safe temperatures, and use safe water and raw materials.

+Food waste

+Food waste is the number one material that ends up in landfills.